Special Use Permits

 At San Andres National Wildlife Refuge, wildlife comes first.
 Access to the refuge is limited as the mission of the refuge is to protect, preserve, restore and maintain natural ecological processes.
 For this reason, Special Use Permits (SUP) are required in order to conduct the following types of activities:

-- To apply, complete and submit the attached research permit application.
-Download it here.
+- To apply, complete and submit a research permit application; contact the refuge.

 - New applicants are encouraged to first discuss proposed research projects with the refuge before submitting an application.